-4.1 This policy may be reviewed and updated as may be deemed necessary or appropriate, but it shall be reviewed at least every five years.
-The early review process willand potential update of this policy may be triggered by:

-- a) Reflect qualitative and quantitative data; - a) Include Information, trends, data and analysis contained in the regular reports to be delivered to the Board of Trustees by the Director of Education as to the effectiveness of this policy in meeting its objectives; - b) Input from and evidence of impact on students, employees and DDSB communities community members; and - c) Reflect-Evolving human rights law, policy and/or practices.
+- 4.1 This policy may be reviewed and updated as may be deemed necessary or appropriate, but it shall be reviewed at least every five years.
+The early review and potential update of this policy may be triggered by: - a) Information, trends, data and analysis contained in the regular reports to be delivered to the Board of Trustees by the Director of Education as to the effectiveness of this policy in meeting its objectives; - b) Input from and evidence of impact on students, employees and DDSB community members; and - c) Evolving human rights law, policy and/or practices.